caraya/reading-experience/psp.md

 Unfortunately, on the web, that outbox can only be processed while the site is displayed in a browsing context.
 This is particularly problematic on mobile, where browsing contexts are frequently shut down to free memory.

 This API provides a web equivalent to native application platforms’ [job scheduling APIs](https://developer.android.com/reference/android/app/job/JobScheduler.html) that enable developers to collaborate with the system to ensure low power usage and background-driven processing.
 The web platform needs capabilities like this too.
+In the future we'll be able to do periodic synchronizations.

 A more detailed explanation can be found in the [explainer document for background sync](https://github.com/WICG/BackgroundSync/blob/master/explainer.md).